Active case

 Case Overview

-People are filing pesticide poisoning lawsuits after being exposed to pesticide and herbicide products and developing serious illnesses.
+People are filing pesticide poisoning lawsuits after developing serious illnesses that follow exposure to pesticide and herbicide products and developing serious illnesses.

-- Despite evidence connecting serious illnesses to pesticide use, many of these products remain on the market.
+• Despite evidence connecting serious illnesses to pesticide use, many pesticide products remain on the market.

 What company is being sued for pesticides?